 As industries take steps to meet net-zero targets and transition towards electrification, advanced battery materials are crucial to delivering the next generation of energy storage technologies.
 This will help drive demand for improved electric vehicles (EVs) and efficient energy storage on the power grid.

-Based CPI at NETPark, in County Durham, and at WMG in Coventry, the Centre provides access to state-of-the-art facilities and technical expertise accelerating the journey from concept to commercialisation and will help ensure that the UK remains at the forefront of the global battery industry, driving sustainable solutions for a cleaner, more efficient future.
+Based at CPI in NETPark, County Durham and at WMG, University of Warwick in Coventry, the Centre provides access to state-of-the-art facilities and technical expertise.
+It accelerates the journey from concept to commercialisation and will help ensure that the UK remains at the forefront of the global battery industry, driving sustainable solutions for a cleaner, more efficient future.

 How will this centre tackle these challenges?